pelatx/brackets-link-file/README.md

 Open a file browser on your operating system and drop files into the drop area.

+You can toggle show/hide the drop area in View -> Link File Drop Area.

 Watch it in [this video][video-dragndrop]

 ## Features